Appreciate launches the first low-cost, fractional global investing platform for Indians - www.lokmattimes.com

 Appreciate launches the first low-cost, fractional global investing platform for Indians

-PNN Mumbai (Maharashtra) [India], March 13: Appreciate, a SEBI and IFSCA registered fintech company, proudly announces its strategic collaboration ...
+Appreciate Team Mumbai (Maharashtra) [India], March 14: Appreciate, a SEBI and IFSCA registered fintech company, proudly announces its strategic collaboration ...

 Appreciate, founded by Subho Moulik (CEO), Shlok Srivastav (COO), and Yogesh Kansal (CMO), and headquartered in Mumbai, has recently launched a product to address the hurdles faced by Indian investors looking to invest in global markets.
 Appreciate breaks down barriers for investing outside India, from India – removing high remittance fees, hidden charges, and minimum investment amounts.